 - Acts of God or of the public enemy;

 - Acts of the Alliance;

 - Fires;

 - Floods;

-- Epidemics;
+- Epidemics, and/or pandemics;

 - Strikes;

 - Freight embargoes; and

 - Unusually severe weather\.

 \Severe weather, although beyond contractor's control, may not generally constitute an excusable delay if it is not considered "unusually severe weather."
-For example, a snow storm in Amarillo in February would not be considered unusual, while it would be considered unusual in Austin.
-On the other hand, a snow storm in Amarillo in June would indeed be unusual.
+For example, a snowstorm in Amarillo in February would not be considered unusual, while it would be considered unusual in Austin.
+On the other hand, a snowstorm in Amarillo in June would indeed be unusual.